 Methodology of the study

-This study used the experimental method to investigate the effect of the use of the educational film on the achievement of eighth-grade students.
+This study used the experimental method (what kind of experiemental?) to investigate the effect of the use of the educational film on the achievement of eighth-grade students.
 The sample of the study comprised two groups.
 A pilot group studied using educational films; a control group studied using the traditional method without using educational films.

 Population of the study

 The study population consisted of all the eighth-grade students in the public schools in the city of Tulkarm in the second semester of the year (2017/2018).
-The total number of the students was (851) (according to the statistics of the Directorate of Education in Tulkarm).
+The total number of the students was (851) make sure of the number (according to the statistics of the Directorate of Education in Tulkarm).

 Sample of the study